DevanshSrajput/Dataa_Analyst_Agent/Readme.md

 Welcome to **Document Analyst Agent** – the tool you never knew you desperately needed, built by _Devansh Singh_ (yes, I made this, and yes, I'm still waiting for my Nobel Prize) meet Analyst Agent

-> _"Because reading your own documents is so 2022.
-Let the AI do the heavy lifting while you take all the credit."_

 This Python-powered, AI-infused, sarcasm-enabled agent will:

 - **Read** your PDFs, DOCX, TXT, CSV, Excel, and even images (OCR, because why not?).